 Web Visitor Properties

 Identified people hold a few additional properties that unidentified people do not.
-In an individual person’s profile, under the Properties tab, you’ll see Web Visitor Properties which are collected once a person becomes identified.
+In an individual person’s profile, you’ll see IP address, User agent, and Time zone which are collected once a person becomes identified.

 Identified People and Automation